kubestellar/kubestellar/QUICKSTART.md

 ### b.
 Create a KubeStellar Inventory Management Workspace (IMW) and Workload Management Workspace (WMW)

-IMW are used by KubeStellar to store inventory objects (`SyncTargets` and `Locations`).
+IMWs are used by KubeStellar to store inventory objects (`SyncTargets` and `Locations`).
 Create an IMW named `example-imw` with the following command:

 ```shell
 kubectl config use-context root